jenniferlieu/gelato-landing-page/README.md

 # Gelato Landing Page
 [Live Demo](https://jenniferlieu.github.io/gelato-landing-page)

-Web design of a product landing page for a fictional Gelato store.
-I wanted to practice some HTML5/CSS3 while brushing up on my frontend skills to prepare myself for my Web Application class.
+Responsive web design of a product landing page for a fictional Gelato store.
 Built using pure HTML5 and CSS3.
+I wanted to brush up on my frontend skills to prepare for my Web App class.

 Originally created in Sep 2021 on [codepen](https://codepen.io/jenlieu/full/XWggvBz).
 Updated and pushed to Github on Sep 2022 for job hunting purposes.